atabak-alishiri/llm-recommender-system/README.md

 ## Overview

 This repository contains the code, data, and methodology used to build an advanced recommendation system leveraging Large Language Models (LLMs) and traditional collaborative filtering techniques.
-The project aims to predict how users would rate books they haven’t reviewed yet, enhancing user experience by offering personalized recommendations.
+The project predicts how users would rate books they haven’t reviewed yet, enhancing user experience by offering personalized recommendations.

-We incorporate **LLMs** to process and understand user reviews in natural language, generating insightful representations that can improve recommendation accuracy.
 The system adopts a hybrid approach:
 - **Collaborative Filtering**: Recommends books based on user-item interaction patterns.
-- **Content-Based Filtering with LLMs**: Uses text features from reviews processed through LLMs to capture semantic meanings and context in user feedback, thus enhancing recommendation accuracy.
+- **Content-Based Filtering with LLMs**: Uses LLMs to process user reviews, generating semantic embeddings to enhance recommendation accuracy.

-This hybrid approach combines the strengths of collaborative filtering for personalization with the language understanding capabilities of LLMs, which enhances content-based filtering by improving the representation of reviews.
+This hybrid approach combines the personalization strength of collaborative filtering with the language understanding capabilities of LLMs.

 ## Key Achievements

 - Collaborative filtering model RMSE: **0.94**
-- Content-based filtering model RMSE: **0.69** (significant improvement using LLM-processed features)
+- Content-based filtering model RMSE: **0.69**
 - LLM-powered review vectorization enables deeper understanding of user preferences.

-The project demonstrates the potential of using advanced LLMs, like BERT, GPT-3, and their derivatives, for enhancing recommendation systems by generating semantic embeddings from reviews.

 ---

 ## Dataset

-The dataset used for this project is sourced from Kaggle and contains detailed **Amazon book reviews**.
-This dataset is specifically tailored to the book category, making it an ideal candidate for building a recommendation system in the domain of literature.
+The dataset is sourced from Kaggle and contains detailed **Amazon book reviews**.
+This dataset is tailored to the book category, making it ideal for building a recommendation system in the domain of literature.

 ### Dataset Details